 This service provides important information on whether the property is in or adjacent to the following:

 - regulated natural hazards under the Conservation Authorities Act (e.g., floodplains, watercourses, ravines, slopes, wetlands, etc.);

 - natural heritage features in local official plans; and

 - source protections areas regulated under the Clean Water Act, 2006.

 SNC will provide a letter outlining all of the natural features identified, applicable setbacks, and appropriate reports required.
 The letter provides a formal record of development related policies and requirements under the Conservation Authorities Act and Clean Water Act, 2006.
 This is valuable information to the client when making decisions about a property.

 A fee is charged to cover the cost of reviewing site information and issuing the letter.
 A site visit may be requested for an additional fee.

-- Information Request Form
+- the Information Request Form

 - a cover letter describing your proposed project and/or land use;

 - a map identifying the property location and/or a site plan of proposed work; and